swatiAg-31/Drowsy-Driver-Detection-System/README.md

 # Project Prerequisites
 The requirement for this Python project is a webcam through which we will capture images.
 You need to have Python (3.6 version recommended) installed on your system, then using pip, you can install the necessary packages.

-1.OpenCV – pip install opencv-python (face and eye detection).
+1. OpenCV – pip install opencv-python (face and eye detection).
-2.TensorFlow – pip install tensorflow (keras uses TensorFlow as backend).
+2. TensorFlow – pip install tensorflow (keras uses TensorFlow as backend).
-3.Keras – pip install keras (to build our classification model).
+3. Keras – pip install keras (to build our classification model).
-4.Pygame – pip install pygame (to play alarm sound).
+4. Pygame – pip install pygame (to play alarm sound).
-5.Flask - pip install  Flask (for deployment of Deep Learning Model)
+5. Flask - pip install  Flask (for deployment of Deep Learning Model)

 # File structure

-1.haarcascade files-> folder contains of the xml files that are needed to detect the face and eyes of the person.
+1. haarcascade files-> folder contains of the xml files that are needed to detect the face and eyes of the person.
-2.static folder-> contains html  css files for homepage of webapp and js file for homepage.
+2. static folder-> contains html  css files for homepage of webapp and js file for homepage.
-3.template folder  -> contains of html pages for home page for Droive webapp 4.app.py -> main file to run the project.
+3. template folder  -> contains of html pages for home page for Droive webapp
+4. app.py -> main file to run the project.
-5.model.py ->  file contains the program through which we built our classification model by training on the dataset.The implementation of convolutional neural network  is in               this file.
+5. model.py ->  file contains the program through which we built our classification model by training on the dataset.The implementation of convolutional neural network  is in               this file.

 # Instructions to run